NEET/JEE Coaching Scholarship

 The reactions are as

-In NCERT exemplar solutions for Class 12 Chemistry chapter 8, the students will learn about all the different topics that the students should know when it comes to the d block and f block elements.
-Every topic in this NCERT exemplar Class 12 Chemistry chapter 8 solutions is very well equipped with information and very well explained.
+In the NCERT exemplar solutions for the Class 12 Chemistry chapter 8, the students will learn about all the different topics that they should know when it comes to the d-block and f-block elements.
+Every topic in this NCERT Exemplar Class 12 Chemistry chapter 8 solutions is very well equipped with information and very well explained.

-This chapter deals with elements of d and f blocks of the modern periodic table.
+This chapter deals with elements of the d and f blocks of the modern periodic table.
 It is essentially the study of matter and its properties.
-The solutions clear all fundamental concepts.
-The inner d orbits of group 3 to 13 are progressively filled.
-Overall, NCERT exemplar Class 12 Chemistry solutions chapter 8 along with providing the right information and interesting for the students who wish to learn about the different aspects of the block elements.
+The solutions clearly cover all fundamental concepts.
+The inner d orbits of groups 3 to 13 are progressively filled.
+Overall, the NCERT exemplar Class 12 Chemistry solutions chapter 8, along with providing the right information and is interesting for the students who wish to learn about the different aspects of the block elements.

-- The different aspects of the block elements, the f block elements are found outside and at the bottom of the periodic table.
+- The different aspects of the d-block elements, the f-block elements are found outside and at the bottom of the periodic table.
 There are different internal and external factors related to the block elements.
-In the Class 12 NCERT exemplar Chemistry solutions chapter 8, the solutions are very well explained.
+In the Class 12 NCERT Exemplar Chemistry solutions chapter 8, the solutions are very well explained.

-- NCERT exemplar Class 12 Chemistry chapter 8 solutions provides all the related information about the d and f block elements.
+- NCERT Exemplar Class 12 Chemistry chapter 8 solutions provide all the related information about the d and f block elements.

 - This chapter provides all the information about the different phases of the block elements.
 It also gives you the required information for a clear and deep understanding for the students.